-"[Some of the Jewish people said,] 'We are ready to go up to the place that G-d said [He would give us], for we have sinned.'"
+"They ascended toward the mountaintop, and said, 'We are ready, and we shall ascend to the place of which Hashem has spoken, for we have sinned!'"
 (14:40)

 (After hearing of G-d's plan to keep them in the desert for 40 years, some of the Jewish people regretted doubting that the Land of Israel could be conquered.
 They organized their own army and attempted to enter the land on their own.
 But because they went against G-d's will and lacked Moshe' leadership, the nations who lived near the border of the land repulsed them.)